Walkthrough

 [36., 36., 36.]])

-Similarly, results may be collected in memory by setting write_worker_results to False (not recommended):
+Results may also be collected in memory by setting write_worker_results

 y = np.ones((3,)) * 4